 West Virginia State Flag

-The West Virginia state flag is the official banner representing the state of West Virginia.
+The West Virginia state flag is the official civic flag of the state of West Virginia.
 A pure white field forms the background.
 A blue stripe borders the flag on all four sides.
 The state coat of arms sits in the center with rhododendron branches below.

 An unfurled red ribbon with the words State of West Virginia tops the coat of arms.
 Another red ribbon below displays the Latin motto Montani Semper Liberi.
-The Legislature adopted the current design on March 7, 1929.
+The Legislature adopted the current design on March 7, 1929, aligning the flag with West Virginia's official motto page.

-The West Virginia state flag meaning comes from symbols representing the state's fight for liberty and its economic foundations.
+The West Virginia state flag meaning comes from symbols depicting West Virginia's Civil War origins and industrial heritage.
 The design reflects West Virginia's separation from Virginia during the Civil War.

 The white field symbolizes purity.
 The blue border represents the Union.
 The coat of arms shows agriculture and industry as the state's principal resources.
-The crossed rifles illustrate the importance of West Virginia's fight for liberty as the 35th state.
+The crossed rifles illustrate the importance of West Virginia's fight for liberty as the 35th state, while the natural imagery ties closely to West Virginia's state tree.

 West Virginia became a state on June 20, 1863.
 The Legislature commissioned Joseph H. Diss Debar to design the Great Seal in 1863.
 The state officially adopted the seal on September 26, 1863.
 No official state flag existed until 1905.